How to Know Your Gotra: Find by Surname, Kundli or Date of Birth

 • Vaishyas: Surnames like Gupta, Agarwal, or Mittal have specific Gotras like Garg or Bansal.

-Note: Since multiple clans can share a surname, how to find gotra by surname is a good starting point but not always 100% accurate.
-You should confirm this with family elders.
+Note: Since multiple clans can share a surname, this is a good starting point but not always 100% accurate.
+You should confirm with family elders.

 2. How to Find Gotra in Kundli (Horoscope)